-targets called ligases that control cancer cell proliferation through protein degradation.
-In April 2013, we received a \$1.4 million payment from Daiichi related to the filing of an IND for an oncology compound.
-In January 2012, we received a \$750,000 payment from Daiichi related to an oncology compound in pre-clinical testing at Daiichi.
-We have earned, to date, payments under this arrangement totaling \$7.9 million and may earn additional payments in connection with the achievement of certain clinical events.
+In August 2002, we entered into a collaboration agreement with Daiichi Sankyo (Daiichi) to pursue research related to a specific target from a novel class of drug targets called ligases that control cancer cell proliferation through protein degradation, which is currently in Phase 1 development.
+In April 2013, we received a \$1.4 million payment from Daiichi related to Daiichi's filing of an investigational new drug (IND) for an oncology compound.
+In January 2012, we received a \$750,000 payment from Daiichi.
+To date, we have earned payments under this arrangement totaling \$7.9 million and may earn additional payments in connection with the achievement by Daiichi of certain clinical events.
 The research phase of this three-year collaboration expired in August 2005.
 Under the terms of the collaboration agreement, we retain the rights to co-develop and co-promote certain products resulting from this collaboration in North America, while Daiichi retains co-development and promotion rights in the remainder of the world.
 Future events that may trigger payments to us under the Daiichi agreement are based solely on Daiichi's future efforts and achievements of specified events.

-9. Cash, Cash Equivalents and Available-For-Sale Securities
+8. Cash, Cash Equivalents and Available-For-Sale Securities